TheTarotGamer/thetarotgamer.github.io/_posts/2016-01-16-website-update.markdown

 blogging software up to date.

 Another positive that GitHub pages provides is monetary.
 It doesn't cost anything to host a website with GitHub.
-I priced out some hosting and more places are going to charge anywhere from $5 to $50 per month to host your website, do updates, and manage your web presence.
+I priced out some hosting and most places are going to charge anywhere from $5 to $50 per month to host your website, do updates, and manage your web presence.
 That is a lot of money for someone who is running a YouTube channel for fun.